Hundredfolds/CV/README.md

 *Front of house staff*
 - Working in hospitality was a great opportunity to work on my communication skills.
 I prided myself on always doing my best to ensure that the clientele were satisfied with the service that they were experiencing and working to resolve any issues that may arise.

+## Education

+### University of Bristol (2012 to 2016)

+- Aerospace Engineering, specialising in Advanced Structures and Materials, Optimisation Theory and Applications, Adhesives.
+- participated in 2 hackathons sponsored by ARM
+  - built a blimp
+  - built a sound-based 'anti-sniper'

+### Highgate School

+- A Levels: Maths (A) Physics (A) Further Maths (B) Chemistry (B)
+- GCSEs: 6A*,4 As.

 # Hobbies
 I am an origami enthusiast, inspired largely by the work of Eric Joisel.
 I'm also an avid fan of science fiction, particularly the works of Philip K. Dick and Kurt Vonnegut.
 I can solve a 3x3 rubik's cube reasonably quickly (average under 2 minutes).
-I am also currently volunteering to help build an open digital platform for community crafters to share ideas and experiences, focussing on upcycling materials and crafts which can contribute to the public good.